Indian Reorganization Act: Constitutional challenges

-In 1997, the Lower Brulé Sioux submitted an amended trust application to DOI, requesting that the United States take the 91 acre of land into trust on the Tribe's behalf.
+In 1997, the Lower Brulé Sioux submitted an amended trust application to the DOI, requesting that the United States take the 91 acre of land into trust on the Tribe's behalf.
 South Dakota challenged this in 2004 in district court, which upheld DOI's authority to take the land in trust.
 The state appealed to the Eighth Circuit, but when the court reexamined the constitutionality issue, it upheld the constitutionality of Section 5 in agreement with the lower court.
-The US Supreme Court denied the State's petition for certiorari.
-Since then, district and circuit courts have rejected non-delegation claims by states.
+The U.S. Supreme Court denied the State's petition for certiorari.
+Since then, district and circuit courts have rejected claims of non-delegation by states.
 The Supreme Court refused to hear the issue in 2008.

-In 2008 (before the US Supreme Court heard the Carcieri case below), in MichGO v Kempthorne, Judge Janice Rogers Brown of the D.C.
+In 2008 (before the U.S. Supreme Court heard the Carcieri case below), in MichGO v Kempthorne, Judge Janice Rogers Brown of the D.C.
 Circuit Court of Appeals wrote a dissent stating that she would have struck down key provisions of the IRA.
 Of the three circuit courts to address the IRA's constitutionality, Judge Brown is the only judge to dissent on the IRA's constitutionality.
 The majority opinion upheld its constitutionality.
 The U.S. Supreme Court did not accept the MichGO case for review, thus keeping the previous precedent in place.
 Additionally, the First, Eighth, and Tenth Circuits of the U.S. Court of Appeals have upheld the constitutionality of the IRA.

 In 2008, Carcieri v Kempthorne was argued before the U.S. Supreme Court; the Court ruled on it in 2009, with the decision called Carcieri v.
 Salazar.
 In 1991, the Narragansett Indian tribe bought 31 acre of land.
 They requested that the DOI take it into trust, which the agency did in 1998, thus exempting it from many state laws.
 The State was concerned that the tribe would open a casino or tax-free business on the land and sued to block the transfer.
 The state argued that the IRA did not apply because the Narragansett was not "now under federal jurisdiction" as of 1934, as distinguished from "federally recognized."
 In fact, the Narragansett had been placed under Rhode Island guardianship since 1709.
 In 1880, the tribe was illegally pressured into relinquishing its tribal authority to Rhode Island.
+Some historians disagree that the action was illegal because, although not sanctioned by Congress, it was "desired" by the tribe members.
 The tribe did not receive federal recognition until 1983, after the 1934 passage of the IRA.
-The US Supreme Court agreed with the State.
+The U.S. Supreme Court agreed with the State.